akumina/AkuminaDev/docs/Modern-Faq.md

         "Id": "fd4d32ac-a205-4d76-b43f-6dc534b7daf1"
     }

-## Is a central site required?
+## Is a central site required to utilize Akumina with a Modern site?

 A central site is not required.
 However, for a production deployment it is preferred, but when using a development site the Akumina framework and related items can be in the same site collection.
+Also see https://akumina.github.io/docs/AK-Central-Site-Support.html

 ## Does the central site need to be classic?

-The central site can be either Modern or Classic
+The central site can be either Modern or Classic since a separate asset library, and not the Style Library, can be used.

 ## How do I deploy widgets into a central/delivery site configuration?